NHOrus/srwq-compilation/episode-05.md

 Kai releases his grip from your neck as you slide into unconsciousness.

 Irm blinks.
-"I...I thought that only worked in Star Trek."
+"I...
+I thought that only worked in Star Trek."

 Kai grunts.
 "So did I. Maybe she's a Trekkie."